Last Updated on April 13, 2021 by Jody

 Booking a camping stay at KOA offers endless possibilities.
 With more than 500 locations in the United States and Canada, Kampgrounds of America (KOA) is the leader in outdoor hospitality.

 There are many campground choices around the world.
 What many campers love about KOA camping is the consistency from one campground to the next.
-Within the KOA brand, there are three different types of campgrounds.
+Within the KOA brand, highly recognizable thanks to the bright yellow sign, there are three different types of campgrounds.
 In this article, we can help you learn the difference and choose the right KOA Campground for your family.

-KOA currently has three different types of campgrounds that fall under the KOA brand.
-These campground brands are KOA Journey, KOA Holiday, and KOA Resort.
+KOA currently has three different types of campgrounds that fall under the Kampgrounds of America brand.
+These campground types are KOA Journey, KOA Holiday, and KOA Resort.

-While all of the KOA campgrounds offer consistent amenities such as hot showers and RV sites, there are a few differences between each of them.
+While all of the KOA campgrounds offer consistent amenities such as hot showers, dog parks, and RV sites, there are a few differences between each of them.

 What to Expect at KOA Journey Campgrounds